KarenKnup/KarenKnup/README.md

 <a href="https://github.com/KarenKnup/Hangman-Game">Hangman Game</a> | A word-guessing game where one person thinks of a word and the other tries to guess it by suggesting letters. | C Language.
 <a href="https://github.com/KarenKnup/Multifunctional-Calculator">Multifunctional Calculator</a> | A calculator capable of performing various complex calculations in addition to the functions of a scientific calculator. | C Language.
 Sistema Cotistas| System capable of controlling and organizing information efficiently, simplifying processes, administration and interaction between the various sectors of FAETEC and all students involved. | PHP, HTML, Bootstrap, Google API, Google Charts, ViaCEP, Javascript, MySQL, SweetAlert2 and Quill.
-Controle de Frequência | A system that aims to optimize the processes of registering and authenticating student attendance, the project proposes the implementation of a system based on reading QR Codes present on student ID cards. | C#.
+Controle de Frequência | A software that aims to optimize the processes of registering and authenticating student attendance, the project proposes the implementation of a system based on reading QR Codes present on student ID cards. | C#.

 <h1><img src="https://i.postimg.cc/bwK9WYzj/07-1.webp" width="25px">𝙈𝙊𝙎𝙏 𝙐𝙎𝙀𝘿 𝙇𝘼𝙉𝙂𝙐𝘼𝙂𝙀𝙎 :</h1>